satzbeleg/evidence-app/README.md

 ### Contributing
 Please contribute using [Github Flow](https://guides.github.com/introduction/flow/).
 Create a branch, add commits, and [open a pull request](https://github.com/satzbeleg/evidence-app/compare/).
+You are asked to sign the CLA on your first pull request.

 ### Syntax
 We are using